bbolker/stat794_bigdata/dsatcl_notes_emma.md

   ```
     bat -A tmnt-with-header.csv
   ```
-* CSV not too readable: csvlook is a tool that data can be piped to and nicelt formatted:
+  * CSV is not too readable: csvlook is a tool that data can be piped to and nicelt formatted:
+  * CSV:

 ```
   csvlook tmnt-with-header.csv